Justin-J-K/obsidian-vega/README.md

-# Vega Visualizations
+# Vega Visualizations Plugin

-Create highly customizable data visualizations using Vega or Vega-Lite specifications written in JSON format.
+Create highly customizable data visualizations using Vega or Vega-Lite specifications written in JSON format inside of the [Obsidian note-taking app](https://obsidian.md).
 Additional documentation can be found at the Vega website for formatting [Vega specifications](https://vega.github.io/vega/docs/) and [Vega-Lite specifications](https://vega.github.io/vega-lite/docs/).

 To add a chart or plot, create a code block with `vega` or `vega-lite` as the language and add the JSON specification.